efueger/framework/README.md

   }
 }
 ```
-The `$callback` is used to provide the additional parameters not in the `$args` array and is provided by the service manager as `$this` or any callable type.
+The callable `$callback` parameter can be used to provide any additional parameters not in the named `$args` array.
+It can be a service manager, e.g `$this`, or any callable type.
 ```php
 $this->trigger([Dispatch::CONTROLLER, $controller], $args, $this);
 ```
 ##Plugins and Aliases
-The parameter names of these additional arguments can be aliases or service names.
+The parameter names of the additional arguments can be aliases or service names.
 An alias maps a string of varying characters excluding the call separator `.` to any positive value.
 If the value is a configuration object then it will be resolved and its value returned.

-Plugins can be used in different ways, e.g to provide values, to trigger an event, or to call a service method.
-So each configuration is specific to their intended use.
+Plugins can be used in variety of ways and for different purposes, e.g to provide a value or to trigger an event or to call a particular service method.
+So each configuration is specific to its own use.
 ```php
 return [
     'blog:create' => new Service('Blog\Create'),